• Home

 Emily Boller, wife, mother, artist, and author is on a mission to create expressive works of art in her lifetime; and to bring awareness to the potentially harmful traps of diet-wellness culture.
 In her free time, she loves to chase sunrises, grow flowers and vegetables, and can homemade soups.

 Diet cults are real.
-If you think you’d never get trapped in one, you are a prime candidate.
+If you think you’d never get trapped in one, you may be a prime candidate.

 Prev / Next